bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 Verb GET 200 '[JSON] [User]
 ```

 We now see that we can substitute `[User]` for `a`.
 Because we're tracing the evaluation of `ServerT` as it's used in `serve` we'll always be substituting `Handler` for `m`.
-If we make those two substitutions in the body of the type family instance above we get the following.
+Making those two substitutions in the body of the type family instance above will result in the following.

 ```haskell
 Handler [User]